Samuellyworld/blocktalk/README.md

 Block Talk is a decentralized messaging app built on the Bitcoin network that empowers users to take control of their communication by monetizing their attention.
 With Block Talk, users create accounts and set customizable price targets in satoshis (sats) for incoming messages based on perceived importance, ensuring that only senders willing to pay can reach them.
 This system filters out spam, rewards users for their time with Bitcoin payments, and provides a secure, privacy-focused platform that leverages blockchain technology to eliminate intermediaries and enhance user autonomy.

 # 🤖 Tools & Technologies
--  ReactJs
+- React + TypeScript for a smooth, modern frontend
--  Typescript
+- WebSockets for real-time messaging
--  LNURL Auth
+- LNURL Auth + LNBits - for lightning wallet integration
--  Web sockets
+- Firebase - for cloud infrastructure
--  Voltage
+- Express.js -for backend services
--  LNBIT
+- Voltage - for Lightning Network node management
--  Firebase
+- Redux - for state management
--  ExpresJs
+- Styled Components - for styling

 ## 🚀 Opportunity